 Or maybe you’re looking for a quick introduction to our wine?
 Our concierge would be more than happy to provide a brief introduction and a complementary sample of three of our most popular wines.
 Piqued your interest?
 Then you are more than welcome to book into one our wine experiences for a more detailed insight into our wines.

 A scenic 3 hour drive from Sydney/Newcastle/Hunter Valley; 2 hours from Orange/Millthorpe/Dubbo, 1.5 hours from the Blue Mountains/Bathurst, and 45 minutes from Mudgee.
 For directions, please click here.

-If you’re planning to visit as a group, please do give us a call or email beforehand so we can arrange your tasting and grazing boards in the best way for you to make the most of the experience.
+If you’re planning to visit as a group of 6 or more, bookings are required.
+Please contact us beforehand so we can arrange your visit in the best way for you to make the most of the experience.

 We look forward to seeing you!

-Our cellar door is named after “The Grafter” who won the 1898 Melbourne Cup, and is buried on the property.
-In 2000, we repaired and re-purposed this beautiful sandstone stable, using local stonemasons, into a special dining room and our cellar door.
+One of our cellar door buildings is named after “The Grafter” who won the 1898 Melbourne Cup, and is buried on the property.
+In 2000, we used local stonemasons to repair and re-purpose this beautiful 170 year old sandstone stable to become part of our cellar door.